-At December 31, 2023, Sales Order Backlog was \$36.0 million (December 31, 2022 - \$27.7 million).
+System supply contract revenue in Q4 2024 was primarily derived from 6 contracts (Q4 2023 - 11 contracts) and for the year ended December 31, 2024, system supply contract revenue was primarily derived from 15 contracts (2023 - 26 contracts) recognized in accordance with the stage of completion on the projects.
+At December 31, 2024, Sales Order Backlog was \$21.8 million including \$8.8 million related to the Company's Cascade H2S product line, which the Company started to include in Sales Order Backlog effective September 30, 2024.
 Sales Order Backlog has been adjusted for individually immaterial contractual change orders and foreign exchange movements.
 Refer to the "Alternative Performance Measures - Sales Order Backlog" section of this MD&A for additional details.